 - Non-film covered portions of painted metal should have a minimum of one finish coat.

 - Primer and paint should be from the same manufacturer.

 - Some pigmented paints may cause bleed-through on some graphics or films, test prior to using.

 Pro Tip — For your final pre-installation step, coat the surface with 3M 94 Vehicle Graphics Primer.

 So, How Important is Prep?

 How important is prepping a vehicle for graphics installation?
 The answer is it’s critical.
+Improperly prepping a vehicle for graphics installation might be the biggest mistake made in vehicle graphics installation.
 Using the wrong material can cause a bevy of problems.
 Little things such as cleaning with a dirty rag leaves behind grime that can reduce the adhesion of the vinyl leading to damage, which is not such a little thing.
 Leave a spot of water on the surface and eventually it will bubble up, especially if it freezes.
 Bubbles in vehicle wraps aren’t pretty and they almost always rip.

 Try cleaning the substrate with the wrong solution and you may leave behind a waxy build up, invisible, but deadly to adhesive vinyl.
 Small spots of oil, grease, and contaminants can reduce even the best looking fleet graphics to looking like something out of a demolition derby.
 And it’s not only cleaning the substrate, it’s knowing the vinyl will adhere to the surface.
 Is the surface ready for adhesive vinyl graphics?
 Graphics applied to fresh uncured paint, or over rust and dents usually only leads to disappointment.